kana-ki/PuppetMaster/README.md

 ## Install

-Add the following repository to custom repo to your plugin sources
+Add the following repository url to your Custom Plugin Repositories list in the experimental tab of Dalamud Setting
 ```
 https://raw.githubusercontent.com/kana-ki/PuppetMaster/refs/heads/main/PuppetMaster.json
 ```

+Find "Puppet Master" in the Plugin Installer, and hit Install.

 ## Setup